pyeventsourcing/eventsourcing/docs/topics/dcb.rst

 Selector
 --------

-A :class:`~eventsourcing.dcb.domain.Selector` defines a criterion for a consistency boundary in a domain model, in terms of :ref:`decision types <DCB decision>` and tag strings.
+A :class:`~eventsourcing.domain_new.Selector` defines a criterion for a consistency boundary in a domain model, in terms of :ref:`decision types <DCB decision>` and tag strings.
 It corresponds to the lower-level :ref:`query item <DCB query item>`.

 .. code-block:: python

-    from eventsourcing.dcb.domain import Selector
+    from eventsourcing.domain_new import Selector

     student_selector = Selector(
         types=[StudentRegistered],